 All in all, it makes it a lot easier for companies to expand into South Africa.

-There are also a few disadvantages to using a South Africa employer of record to consider.
-These include:
+However, there are also a few disadvantages of using a South Africa employer of record to consider, such as those listed below.

 It may be more difficult for companies to develop the way they want to in South Africa in terms of following their business strategy when they are using an EOR